2000 Notre Dame Fighting Irish football team: Rankings

-Season overview
+Season summary

 After losing ten players to the NFL, the Irish began the 2000 season signing 17 recruits Having to replace two-year starter, Jarious Jackson, Davie chose Arnaz Battle, who looked to have a rough road ahead with the Irish playing four ranked teams in a row to begin the season, including a game against the favorite to win the national championship, Nebraska.
 Battle, however, did have some help with three veterans named to pre-season award watchlists.
 The Irish started the season playing the 25th ranked Texas A&M Aggies.
 With Battle throwing two touchdowns and the defense holding the Aggies to only a field goal in the second half, the Irish won by two touchdowns.
 Moving into the rankings for the first time since early November 1999, the Irish would next face the top-ranked Cornhuskers.
 After coming back from being down by two touchdowns, the Irish eventually fell in overtime after they settled for a field goal and Nebraska quarterback, Eric Crouch, ran for the winning touchdown.
 Despite the loss, and losing Battle indefinitely to a wrist injury that he suffered on the first play of the game, the Irish felt they proved something to the country, and moved up in the rankings to 21st.